PacktPublishing/Hands-on-Design-Patterns-and-Best-Practices-with-Julia/README.md

 * Julia Programming Projects  [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/julia-programming-projects?utm_source=github&utm_medium=repository&utm_campaign=9781788292740) [[Amazon]](https://www.amazon.com/dp/178829274X)

 ## Get to Know the Author
-**Tom Kwong**
+**Tom Kwong** is an experienced software engineer with over 30 years of industry programming experience.
+He spent the majority of his career in the financial services and tech industries.
+He currenlty works at Meta and has worked on Privacy Aware Infra and Ads Measurement infra products.
-, CFA, is an experienced software engineer with over 25 years of industry programming experience.
-He has spent the majority of his career in the financial services industry.

 His expertise includes software architecture, design, and the development of trading/risk systems.
 Since 2017, he has uncovered the Julia language and has worked on several open source packages, including SASLib.jl.
 He currently works at Western Asset Management Company, a prestige asset management company that specializes in fixed income investment services.
-He holds an MS degree in computer science from the University of California, Santa Barbara (from 1993), and he holds the Chartered Financial Analyst® designation since 2009.
+He has MS degree in computer science from the University of California, Santa Barbara (1993), and he holds the Chartered Financial Analyst® designation during his tenure at Western Asset.

 ## Other books by the authors
 ### Suggestions and Feedback